A00711938/LogiColorRepo/README.txt

     (Takito Cabrera, Jei Yang, Kuanysh Boranbayev, Jonathan Huang, Colt King)

 - Game Description:
+	LogiColor is a brain game that focus on multiprocessing and arithmatic logic on numbers, colors and shapes.
+As the name LogiColor implies, it will mainly consist of a color aspect in each of the problem shown.
+In the game, there will be tutorial and a color wheel for players who are new to the combination of the primary colors and secondary colors.
+The game offers two mode being marathon mode and speed mode.
+Marathon limits the player with only three lives and the score accumulated are depending on how fast the player solves the problem.
+The other mode, speed mode, is more like a survival where the player has to solve the problem under pressure inorder to progress or climb the ladder.

 - Code Structue:
     1) Javascript files, Images, Stylesheets and Sounds were stored in their respective folder.